 Finally, you must clearly define communication channels.
 People may use them for different purposes: sending abuse reports or complaints, asking about privacy-related topics, requiring your support, or reporting security vulnerabilities.

-If you only operate a small website or blog, offering dozens of communication channels doesn’t make sense at all.
+If you only operate a small website, offering dozens of communication channels doesn’t make sense at all.
 You must be able to respond quickly in case of privacy or security topics.
 People should be able to confidentially communicate with you.
 They should also be able to verify your identity and the authenticity of your messages.

-A proposed standard for security-related contact information is “A Method for Web Security Policies”.
+A proposed standard for security-related contact information is “A File Format to Aid in Security Vulnerability Disclosure”.
 There is a website about this draft: security.txt – A proposed standard which allows websites to define security policies.
 The idea is to create a “security.txt” file similar to the common “robots.txt” file on web servers.
-The file should be located in the well-known folder as described in RFC 5785: https://[your-domain-name]/.well-known/security.txt.
-There should also be a redirect from https://[your-domain-name]/security.txt to https://[your-domain-name]/.well-known/security.txt.
+The file must be located in the well-known folder as described in RFC 8615: https://[your-domain-name]/.well-known/security.txt.

 Read the draft to learn about valid field formats.
-For instance, you can include the GPG key’s fingerprint, or link to your disclosure/security policy.
+For instance, you can include the OpenPGP key’s fingerprint, or link to your disclosure/security policy.
+Other fields are “Acknowledgments”, “Expires”, “Hiring”, and “Policy”.

 Read other articles of this series.

-Last but not least, you should provide an e-mail address and a GPG key, so people can contact you confidentially.
+Last but not least, you should provide an e-mail address and an OpenPGP key, so people can contact you confidentially.
 The proposed security.txt file allows you to provide standardized information for security researches, and people who want to send you security-related information.